craigbeck/html5.js/doc/README.md

 // from a child iframe with options parent.html5.uninstall(document, options);

-// using a shortcut to uninstall all support html5.uninstall('all');
+// using a shortcut to uninstall all support extensions html5.uninstall('all');
 ~~~